Meeekow/obsidian/bookdrop/Payment Process for Rod-O Trucking.md

 	- Entry Description: `BookDrop`
 6. Click `Add Recipients`.
 7. Update the `Amount` accordingly.
+8. Click `Review`.
-8. Click `Confirm`, select the option that would pop-out.
+9. Click `Confirm`, select the option that would pop-out.
-9. Click `Confirm` again.
+10. Click `Confirm` again.
-10. It will send a verification code to Mark.
+11. It will send a verification code to Mark.
-11. Enter the verification code from Mark, hit `Verify`.
+12. Enter the verification code from Mark, hit `Verify`.
-12. Download the payment confirmation as a PDF file.
+13. Download the payment confirmation as a PDF file.

 # Procedure